 - “And hasten to forgiveness from your Lord and a garden as wide as the heavens and earth, prepared for the righteous.”
 (Quran 3:133)

 Istighfar has many benefits behind it, especially when you’re about doing good deeds.
 The defining factor of whether your good deeds are accepted or not is the intention.
 If the initial intention to do good deeds is to please Allah SWT and seek refuge from Shaytaan, then we have started off right.
 Allah says:

 ”And no one has with him any boon for which he should be rewarded…” (Surah Layl 92:19)

-The aforementioned are some good deeds which a Muslim can incorporate in his or her daily routine.
+The aforementioned are some good deeds that a Muslim can incorporate into his or her daily routine.
 Work harder to do good deeds under the good intention and make it into action.
 Whenever you are going to the mosque, bring along the charity money in your pocket.
 Allah says:

 فَأَمَّا مَنْ أَعْطَى وَاتَّقَى. وَصَدَّقَ بِالْحُسْنَى. فَسَنُيَسِّرُهُ لِلْيُسْرَى.

 ”Then as for him who gives away and guards (against evil), and accepts the best.
 We will facilitate for him the east end.”
 (Surah Layl 92:5-7)